flashbots/suave-specs/specs/rigil/suave-chain.md

 3. The return type of all RPCs that get transaction or receipt objects back will be of type `SuaveTransaction`, a super set of regular Ethereum transactions.

 Appendix C for an example of confideintial compute request and response objects.

+### `suavex` namespace

+`suavex_buildEthBlockFromBundles` - takes an array of bundles and transactions, calculates state root and related fields, and returns a valid Ethereum L1 block.

+`suavex_buildEthBlock` - takes an array of transactions, calculates state root and related fields, and returns a valid Ethereum L1 block.

 ## Configuration